joakimbo/user-permissions-plugin/README.md

 Available UserPermissions functions:
-- hasUserPermission = function ($permission, $match = 'all') // $match can be either 'all' or 'one', defaults to 'all' This function can handle the $permission parameter being either a int of a permission id, a string of a permission name or an array consisting of ids, names or a mix of both.
+- hasUserPermission = function ($permission, $match = 'all') // $match can be either 'all' or 'one', defaults to 'all' This function can handle the $permission parameter being either a int of a permission id, a string of a permission code or an array consisting of ids, codes or a mix of both.
     By using the second parameter ($match) you can decide if 'all' supplied permissions should be matched or if 'one' match is enough.